 “Par’a’dox” - something that is seemingly contradictory or opposed to common sense and yet perhaps is true.
 From the Greek ‘contrary thinking, suppose, imagine…’

 That is the start of our wine making adventure, a group of wine enthusiasts wanting to make the kind of wine we imagined could be made.
-Since 2004 when we made our first release we have embraced the artisan wine movement focused on making handcrafted wine in small quantities to which we can apply our philosophy of terroir, technique and time.
-This allows us to bring each individual release to its full potential creating complex yet balanced wine of many varietals including Barbera, Grenache, Merlot, Syrah and Rhone-style blends that are unique.
+Since our first release in 2006 we have embraced the artisan wine movement focused on making handcrafted wine in small quantities to which we can apply our philosophy of terroir, technique and time.
+This allows us to bring each individual release to its full potential creating complex yet balanced wine of many varietals including Barbera, Zinfandel, Grenache, Merlot, Syrah and unique Rhone-style blends.

-We don’t have our own tasting room yet but work with other wineries and special event planners to create opportunities to taste Paradox.
+We don’t have our own tasting room (yet) but work with other wineries and special events to create opportunities to taste Paradox.
 By getting on our email list you will be aware of these events, including release parties, winemaker dinners and other festival events.
-This isn’t a club with scheduled shipments, it’s just info for those interested in great wine at great prices made by a team of winemakers who are passionate about it and have fun doing it.
+This isn’t a club with scheduled shipments, it’s just info for those interested in great wine at great prices made by winemakers who are passionate about it and have fun doing it.
 We hope you’ll share our passion and enjoy our wines.

 Principal / General Manager